Register / Login

 Stopover or Multi-city?
 Please fill in this enquiry form.

 Need more rooms or children in rooms?

-House of Travel Limited and the entities within the House of Travel Group, including Orbit Businesses and House of Travel Retail Outlets (we, us, our) comply with the New Zealand Privacy Act 1993 when dealing with personal information.
-It applies to personal information provided or collected through www.houseoftravel.co.nz or www.mixandmatch.co.nz (“the Websites”).
-Should you require further details of specific entities within the Group, please contract our Privacy Officer (email@example.com).
+House of Travel Limited and the entities within the House of Travel Group, including Orbit Businesses and House of Travel Retail Outlets (we, us, our) comply with the New Zealand Privacy Act 2020 when dealing with personal information.
+It applies to all personal information that we collect, process, or receive.
+This may be in person or via www.houseoftravel.co.nz or www.mixandmatch.co.nz, or other websites we maintain (“the Websites”), email, social media, apps, over the phone, or through other channels.
+Should you require further details of specific entities within the Group, please contact our Privacy Officer (email@example.com).